How to Get a Construction Materials Trading License in Dubai

 Timber, boards, and wood-based panels

-The licence does not cover installation or contracting activities.
-Businesses wishing to provide on-site services would require a separate contracting licence in addition to the trading licence.
+The license does not cover installation or contracting activities.
+Businesses wishing to provide on-site services would require a separate contracting license in addition to the trading license.

 Setting Up at Dubai South Business Hub Free Zone